High-end, Modern Air Purifier

 - High quality parts: machined aluminum and thick leather handle; whole assembly feels extremely well made

 Overall, we feel the value is solid.
+Are there less expensive air purifiers that have similar features?
+Absolutely.

 |Filters||2 filters (1 PECO and 1 Pre-filter)|